vabbb/no-sleep/README.md

 # The Minimum Viable Product (MVP)

 ### tcp_assembler
-* able to parse data from .pcap files
+* able to parse data from pcap files
+* able to look for pcap files to process (with the format described in the above paragraph)... for now, we are fine with it just sorting pcap files by date, then processing the oldest one, then moving it to an `archive/` folder and start over again.
 * able to assemble data belonging to a single tcp flow
 * able to recognize when a flow is completed
 * able to assign the completed flow to the `flowt` struct